kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

-###  6. The chart is a bar plot, which compares economic growth forecasts and investment forecasts for high-growth countries in 2023, illustrating whether stronger economic projections align with higher investment expectations.
+###  6. This plot is a vertical bar chart displaying the average current account forecast for 2023 across different continents.

 ![5](https://github.com/user-attachments/assets/e671b0b0-a859-4bc0-8bd1-9033e3985118)